 Her unique and varied work ranges from conceptual photographs, to photograms, collages, and sculptural/functional pieces.
-Best described as a "media mix," her artwork has been featured in Photo District News, The New Yorker, and ZOOM International magazines, as well as on book covers, for such publishers as Random House and Simon and Schuster.
-Ms. Lynn is also well known for the widely-seen magazine advertisement ABSOLUT LYNN. (commissioned for the “Absolut Artists” series).
+Best described as a "media mix," her artwork has been featured in Photo District News, The New Yorker, and ZOOM International magazines, as well as on book covers, for such publishers as Random House and Simon & Schuster.
+Ms. Lynn is also well known for the magazine advertisement ABSOLUT LYNN. (commissioned for the “Absolut Artists” series).

 Jenny Lynn’s artwork is represented in many private and public collections, including the Philadelphia Museum of Art, the Center for Creative Photography, and the Norton Museum of Art.
-Ms. Lynn exhibits regularly at galleries and museums.
+Ms. Lynn exhibits regularly at galleries and museums, and her retrospective monograph, PhotoPlay, features numerous examples of her inventive works.

-She has taught and lectured at colleges, universities, and professional organizations throughout the country.
-Her retrospective monograph, PhotoPlay, features numerous examples of her inventive works.
+She has taught and lectured at colleges, universities, and professional organizations throughout the country, and regularly conducts photo workshops in and around Philadelphia.

 Jenny Lynn was born in Tampa, Florida, and raised outside Philadelphia.
 After studying painting and photography at the Tyler School of Art, she briefly pursued filmmaking at the New York University Graduate School of Film and Television.
-Returning to photography, Ms. Lynn established herself as a freelance photographer and designer in New York City, and later lived in Santa Barbara, California, before moving to Philadelphia, where she currently resides and works.
+Ms. Lynn then established herself as a freelance photographer and designer in New York City, and later lived in Santa Barbara, California, before moving to Philadelphia, where she currently resides and works.